kolbasa/cordova-plugin-apkupdater/README.md

 ```

 You can also pass a `zip` file here.
 The zip file can even be encrypted with a password.
 However, you should make sure that the archive contains only the APK file at root level, nothing else.
+If you want to automate this, then you can also use [my script](https://github.com/kolbasa/apk-update).

 The download method can be configured as follows.
 The settings are optional.